Biplob68/House-Price-Prediction-with-Machine-Learning-Model/README.md

 ## Steps in House Price Prediction
-1. Loading data
-2. Data Exploration
+1. Import the required libraries
+2. Load the data
+2.1  Features with Null value